Diana Zuckerman, PhD, Brandel France de Bravo, MPH, Jae Hong Lee, MD, MPH, and Sophia Lee, Cancer Prevention & Treatment Fund

 Should women younger than 50 and older than 75 get mammograms?
 Every year or every 2 years?

 Over the past decade, the recommendations for mammography screening have changed several times.
 Prior to 2002, the Task Force screening mammograms recommendations were similar to current recommendations: women under 50 were not recommended for regular screening, because cancer is less common in that age group, and mammograms are less accurate for younger women because their breast tissue tends to be denser.
 Screening mammography was not recommended for women over 69 either, because the costs appeared to outweigh the benefits: older women tend to face many life-threatening illnesses other than breast cancer.
+A study funded by the National Institute of Health (NIH) followed Medicare patients for eight years to see if there was a difference in breast cancer mortality between women who underwent annual mammography screenings and those who did not.
+In women over the age of 75, researchers found that annual screenings did not make a statistically significant difference in the percentage of women dying of breast cancer.

-Between 2002 to 2009, the Task Force issued mammography screening recommendations that broadened the age range beyond women 50-69, even though 50-69 is still the age group for which the evidence of benefits and reduced mortality is greatest.
+Between 2002 to 2009, the U.S. Preventive Services Task Force issued mammography screening recommendations that broadened the age range beyond women 50-69, even though 50-69 is still the age group for which the evidence of benefits and reduced mortality is greatest.
 These guidelines recommended that women 40 and older undergo a mammogram every 1-2 years.
 The Task Force made this change based on evidence that screening women 40 and older could possibly reduce breast cancer deaths by 20-25% over a ten-year period; however, they also point out that on average, the risks and benefits of screening mammography between the ages of 40-49 are relatively even.

 In 2009, the Task Force retracted these guidelines as further evidence revealed that screening mammograms before 50 has little benefit for most women, and may even be harmful.
 At this point, there is a general consensus supporting regular screening with mammography for women 50 and older, but some debate still exists as to whether women 40 to 49 should routinely be screened.
 The associated risks of screening-false positives, unnecessary anxiety, biopsies, and exposure to radiation-outweigh the benefits for some women, but for others the risk of cancer is great enough to override those risks.
 It is important to note that both the Task Force and the American College of Physicians acknowledge that certain women would benefit from earlier screenings (such as women who have a high risk for breast cancer).
 Both groups encourage an individualized approach to determining whether a woman’s risk of cancer between the ages of 40-49 justifies regular mammograms.